PX4/PX4-user_guide/en/middleware/uorb.md

 ## Listing Topics and Listening in

 ::: info
-The `listener` command is only available on Pixracer (FMUv4) and Linux / OS X.
+The `listener` command available on most boards after FMUv4.
+You can check for a particular board by searching for the `CONFIG_SYSTEMCMDS_TOPIC_LISTENER` key in the [kconfig](../hardware/porting_guide_config.md) board configuration (for example, see the FMUv6 [default.px4board](https://github.com/PX4/PX4-Autopilot/blob/release/1.15/boards/px4/fmu-v6x/default.px4board#L100) file).
 :::

 To list all topics, list the file handles: